-Esophageal cancer (adenocarcinoma) is considered the fastest growing cancer in the United States, according to the National Cancer Institute.
+Esophageal cancer (adenocarcinoma) is considered one of the fastest growing and deadliest cancers in the United States, according to the National Cancer Institute.
 Esophageal cancer (EAC) has increased over 600% in the past decades.
 Despite this, esophageal cancer research receives very little private or government funding.

 In fact, the National Cancer Institute decreased its funding of esophageal cancer research by 15% in 2012.
 Esophageal cancer research only received a mere $28.0 million out of NCI’s total $5.07 billion budget.